Ski: 2021-2022 4FRNT Renegade, 191 cm

 That design carried over for 17/18, and then for 18/19, 4FRNT made several changes to the ski.
 First, they switched from its quite-long 35-meter sidecut radius to a slightly-less-long 30-meter radius.
 Second, they changed the length options from 186 cm and 196 cm to 184 cm and 191 cm.
 They also tweaked the flex pattern, which many found to be notably softer than the previous iterations of the ski (many of which were very stiff).

-Now, for 19/20, 4FRNT is reportedly reverting the Renegade back to its older forms in some ways.
-Or to be more accurate, they’re making it as similar as possible to Hoji’s favorite pair of Renegades that he’s reportedly been skiing for the past few years.
-What this translates to, compared to the 18/19 version, is a stiffer flex pattern and more rocker, but the 19/20 version maintains the 30-meter sidecut radius and length options of the 18/19 version.
+For 19/20, 4FRNT reportedly reverted the Renegade back to its older forms in some ways.
+Or to be more accurate, they made it as similar as possible to Hoji’s favorite pair of Renegades that he had reportedly been skiing for the past several years.
+What this translates to, compared to the 18/19 version, is a stiffer flex pattern and more rocker, but the 19/20–21/22 version maintains the 30-meter sidecut radius and length options of the 18/19 version.

-To accomplish their goal of really dialing in the newest Renegade, 4FRNT had Hoji’s favorite pair of Renegades tested to measure its flex pattern and rocker profile, with the goal of making the 19/20 version identical to the pair that Hoji himself preferred.
-So, what does all of that actually translate to when it comes to the production model, and how does the 19/20 Renegade compare to the current market?
+To accomplish their goal of really dialing in the current Renegade, 4FRNT had Hoji’s favorite pair of Renegades tested to measure its flex pattern and rocker profile, with the goal of making the current version identical to the pair that Hoji himself preferred.
+Since then, the construction of the Renegade has not changed from 19/20 to 21/22, just its graphics.

 Shape / Rocker Profile

-The 19/20 Renegade’s rocker profile also looks pretty wild compared to the other skis in its class.
+The current (19/20–21/22) Renegade’s rocker profile also looks pretty wild compared to the other skis in its class.
 It’s a fully rockered ski with no camber, a lot of tip splay, and a moderately splayed out tail.

 At 89 mm, the Renegade’s tip splay is very high.
 Combined with its very deep tip and tail rocker lines and girthy waist of ~122 mm, that high tip should equate to plenty of float.
 Its tail rocker line is similarly deep (i.e., very deep), but has much lower splay at around 35 mm.

-Here’s how we’d characterize the flex pattern of the Renegade:
+Here’s how we’d characterize the flex pattern of the 191 cm Renegade:

 In Front of Toe Piece: 8.5-9.5